-Poo's first big breakthrough with the NDWA happened on July 1, 2010, when the New York state legislature passed the Domestic Workers Bill of Rights.
+Poo’s first big breakthrough with the NDWA happened on July 1, 2010, when the New York state legislature passed the Domestic Workers Bill of Rights.
 The bill legitimated domestic workers and gave them the same lawful rights as any other employee, such as vacation time and overtime pay.
-Though the bill was considered a major victory, the NDWA did not stop there, expanding operations to include 17 cities and 11 states.
+Though the bill was considered a major victory, the NDWA did not stop there, expanding operations to include seventeen cities and eleven states.

-This experience gave Ai-Jen Poo confidence.
-"Working with a really diverse group of students around our shared goals gave me a sense of how powerful campaigns can be if they're strategic—how it is possible to really make change."
+This experience gave Ai-jen Poo confidence.
+“Working with a really diverse group of students around our shared goals gave me a sense of how powerful campaigns can be if they’re strategic—how it is possible to really make change.”

 After college, Poo took a job at the Committee Against Anti-Asian Violence, where she learned about the vulnerability of domestic workers.
-Inspired by the women she met, she co-founded New York City's Domestic Workers United in 2000.
-Eventually, the DWU grew into the NDWA, which operates nation-wide.
+Inspired by the women she met, she co-founded New York City’s Domestic Workers United in 2000.
+Eventually, the DWU grew into the NDWA, which operates nationwide.

 September 2013 was a significant month for the NDWA.
 On September 17, the United States Department of Labor announced that they were “extending the Fair Labor Standards Act’s minimum wage and overtime protections to most of the nation’s workers who provide essential home care assistance to elderly people and people with illnesses, injuries or disabilities.”
 On September 27, California governor Jerry Brown signed the California Domestic Workers Bill of Rights.
 In addition to these victories, the movement keeps spreading; several other states plan to vote on similar laws in the future.